What happens when you swallow a foreign object?

 Anyone can swallow a foreign object.
-However, infants and toddlers are more likely to do so than adults because of their natural curiosity and tendency to put things in their mouths, which puts them at a higher risk than adults.
+However, infants and toddlers have a natural curiosity and tendency to put things in their mouths, which puts them at a higher risk than adults.

-In many cases, the swallowed object will be processed by the digestive tract and exit your body naturally.
-In other cases, though, the object may get stuck or cause injuries on the way down.
-If this happens, you will need to see a healthcare provider for treatment—surgery may be needed.
+In many cases, the digestive tract will process the swallowed object and the object will exit the body naturally.
+In other cases, the object may get stuck or cause injuries on its way through the body.
+If this happens, you’ll need to see a doctor for treatment.
+Surgery may be necessary depending on the circumstances.

-Toddlers and infants often explore items by putting them in their mouth.
-For this reason, most patients who swallow a foreign object are under the age of three.
+Toddlers and infants often explore and learn about items by putting them in their mouths.
+Most people who swallow a foreign object are under the age of 3.

-A child’s risk of swallowing something potentially dangerous increases when he or she is left with little to no supervision.
-The risk also increases when the following types of objects are left within reach of small children:
+A child’s risk of swallowing something potentially dangerous increases when they’re left with little or no supervision.
+The risk also increases when the following types of objects are within their reach:

 - small batteries